RoyceRichmond/Intro_2_Python/README.md

-# Intro_2_Python
+# Intro 2 Python
-introduction to python and libraries
+Introduction to python, this repository contains example scripts with examples to show how python works.

+Some Jupyter notebooks are provided as well.